iliamunaev/iliamunaev/README.md

 ## Software Engineer
 - 2+ years of software development
-- 7+ years in management
+- 7+ years in people leadership
 - co-founder of a digital startup

 ---